fbpx

 Here are some of the lessons I learned from post traumatic stress disorder.

 Dwelling on the past fosters sadness, focusing on the future creates anxiety, but being in the present gives contentment.
-Click To Tweet
+Share on X

 I became aware that busyness is my number one defense mechanism.
-Some of the hardest times in my recovery were the quietest times.
+Some of the most challenging times in my recovery were the quietest times.
 I would try to avoid the quiet by keeping myself busy.
-Healing came through stillness, prayer, and calm reflection
+Healing came through stillness, prayer, and calm reflection.

 I recognized the value of sharing my feelings.
 It’s okay to tell my children I’m sad.
 I don’t need to be happy all the time to give my kids a happy childhood.

-In addition, I learned to have patience with myself, and I was able to extend that grace to my children.
+In addition, I learned to have patience with myself, and I could extend that grace to my children.

-I discovered the importance of self-care and realized that before caring for anyone else, I needed to take care of myself.
+I discovered the importance of self-care and realized that I needed to take care of myself before caring for anyone else.
 Moms, in general, tend to neglect self-care, but recovering from this trauma made me see the necessity of taking care of my body and soul.

 I recognized the strength of the family unit.
 My recovery came from having a supportive husband and children who inspired me to seek wholeness.

 I learned the power of forgiveness.
-In one minute my life, as I knew it, was taken away from me.
-In forgiveness, I was able to reclaim all that I lost and more.
+In one minute, my life, as I knew it, was taken away from me.
+In forgiveness, I could reclaim all that I lost and more.

-Most importantly, I learned that I am loved by God.
-He is my heavenly father and I am his beloved daughter.
-He was with me as I journeyed through this dark time and I can say with absolute certainty that He healed me.
+Most importantly, I learned that God loves me.
+He is my heavenly father, and I am his beloved daughter.
+He was with me as I journeyed through this dark time, and I can say with absolute certainty that He healed me.
 Yes, I am healed.
 I am 100% whole.
 I haven’t had a flashback to these events for several years, and I can go to the area where I experienced this trauma with confidence and ease.

-Lastly, I refuse to believe that this experience was a random, unfortunate event.
-The growth I’ve gained and the life I have as a result of it is too great.
+Lastly, I refuse to believe this experience was a random, unfortunate event.
+The growth I’ve gained and the life I have as a result of it are too significant.
 The lessons I learned from PTSD reverberate through my life, and their echoes are louder than any cap gun.

 Author’s note: This article was previously published on xoJane.
-Since xoJane closed their website, I sought permission from them to share my story here on The Deliberate Mom – and they graciously encouraged me to do so.
-I want others to know that there is hope for those who suffer with PTSD and I pray that my story is one of encouragement.
+Since xoJane closed its website, I sought their permission to share my story here on The Deliberate Mom – and they graciously encouraged me to do so.
+I want others to know that there is hope for those who suffer from PTSD, and I pray that my story is one of encouragement.

 SHARE WITH OTHERS